-(2) Our business acquisitions will vary from period to period based upon our current growth strategy and our ability to execute on desirable target companies.
-On February 3, 2017, we acquired HIS for \$275 million in cash consideration, financed with existing cash balances and a three-year interest-only seller note of \$75 million and we delivered 3.2 million shares of our common stock to Pfizer.
+Our business acquisitions will vary from period to period based upon our current growth strategy and our ability to execute on desirable target companies.
+On February 3, 2017, we acquired HIS for \$260 million in cash consideration (net of working capital adjustments), financed with existing cash balances and a three-year interest-only seller note of \$75 million and we delivered 3.2 million shares of our common stock to Pfizer.